NewbieCoder10/fantasy-football-stats/docs/user-stories.md

 ## User stories

-### Fantasy Football User
+### Football User
-Would be able to find out certain fantasy football stats about certain players using a specific search.
-The user could benefit from this when playing Fantasy Football.
+Would be able to find out certain information about certain players using this app.
+User, could benefit from this when searching for a player they want to know about.

 ### General User
-Could be looking up specific football stats just for general knowledge, or personal interest.
+Could be used for general knowledge, or personal interest.